Why Yadkin Path?

 Materials: Wherever possible, we use natural and beautiful materials and many of our "toys" are child-sized versions of everyday items with a practical life emphasis.
-Our children use real brooms, mops, and tools daily, as well as Montessori materials designed to isolate specific concepts.
-They also have many sensorial, language, and creative activities to choose from any time.
+Our children use real brooms, mops, and tools daily, as well as Montessori materials designed to isolate specific cognitive and academic concepts.
+They also have many sensorial, language, and creative activities to choose from.

-The infant room: Our "Nido" (Italian for nest, Montessori's term for the ideal baby environment) could be described as undaycare.
+The Infant Environment: Ours could be described as undaycare.
 It's a cozy, calming, beautiful space with no bouncers, jumpers, exersaucers, or any other apparatus that would contain our babies and limit their mobility.
 These items are too often used for the adult's convenience, and instead our priority is the children.
 These devices contradict our goal of developing self-direction and motor skills.
 All infants capable of sitting enjoy their snacks and meals together at a low table, and practice drinking from real (tiny) cups and eating with metal cutlery.
-The Nido strives as much as possible to be your child's home away from home.
+Our infant environment strives as much as possible to be your child's home away from home.